 I offer a combination of verbal and arts therapy techniques to creatively explore issues ranging from anxiety, depression, anger, loss and bereavement, trauma to low self esteem and confidence issues.
 I may invite those who work with me to explore more creatively when they feel comfortable to do so.
 There is no pressure to work in this way, nor is there any need for a client to “be good at” or “be experienced” in arts or performing arts.
 I invite clients to have choice in the way we work together, that feels safe and comfortable for them.
 Together we can create a way to work that feels right for you.

 My sessions offer a compassionate, warm, non judgemental, confidential and safe environment.
-My role is to support you with the processes of integration of thoughts, experiences, feelings, insights and body experiences.
 Together we will create a space for you to express, explore and safely make sense of your internal world.

 My role is to facilitate your inner journey to health, vitality and well being.